alexjamesmalcolm/columbus-2018-spring/bash-commands.md

 Add all files to the next commit that have been changed | git add . git commit -m "[commit title]"
-Upload all commits made since last push to github | git push
+Upload all commits made since last push to github | git push Establish the url of the github repo you would like to push to| git remote add [name (recommended: origin)] [github repository URL]
+Open sublime and create a new file in the current directory | subl [file name]